maciejpirog/cpp-effects/doc/refman.md

 ## Introduction

-:boom: [Quick intro](quick-intro.md) (and comparison with effectful functional programming) - A brief overview of the API of the library.
+:rocket: [Quick intro](quick-intro.md) (and comparison with effectful functional programming) - A brief overview of the API of the library.
 It assumes that the reader has some basic understanding of algebraic effects and effect handlers.

 ## Structure of the library